migueravila/MiguelRAvila/README.md

 🖥️.

 - 🚀 Working on Web Development, Javascript, C and Rust
-- 🌱 Currently learning about NodeJS, Java and React
+- 🌱 Currently learning about NodeJS, Java and DevOps
 - 💭 Let's talk about: Design, OpenSource and Web Development!
 - 📖 Love reading about philosophy.
 - ⚡ [WorkshopTechnology](https://github.com/WorkshopTechnology) Coordinator